oracle-livelabs/oci/cd3-automation-toolkit/deploy-compute-jenkins/deploy-compute-jenkins.md

    >**Note:** Only one user at a time using the Jenkins setup is supported in the current release of the toolkit.

-## Task 1: Add Excel path to 'customername_setUpoci.properties'
+## Task 1: Add Excel path to 'prefix_setUpoci.properties'
 1. **Login** to Jenkins URL with the user created after initialization.
 2. **Click** on setUpOCI pipeline from Dashboard.
 3. **Click** on **Build with Parameters** from left side menu.